hazemamaar/Sivano/README.md

-# ShopApp (
+# ShopApp
-Simple Shop App used to show some products in the popular brands,
+Online Shopping App that uses Student API to buy and display products in the popular brands,

-# Screens
-1- Login Screen
-2- Register screen
-3- HomeScreen
-4- Popup dialog view to show details product

 ## technology
 used